Being bullied in school? Here's how to respond

 PHOTO: The Straits Times file

-The aggressor had allegedly used a plastic bottle to strike the victim's head, causing a 5cm long cut on the back of his head requiring stiches.
+The aggressor had allegedly used a plastic bottle to strike the victim's head, causing a 5cm-long cut on the back of his head requiring stiches.

-In 2021, another secondary student was allegedly ostracised as bullies forced other students to avoid her, according to a now-deleted Facebook post by her mum.
+In 2021, another secondary school student was allegedly ostracised as bullies forced other students to avoid her, according to a now-deleted Facebook post by her mum.
 The student ultimately took her own life in 2023.

 So, what steps can victims take when confronted with bullying?